In this article, I discuss candida and how it may play in role in people with celiac disease or gluten intolerances. Please see my disclosures.

-In this article, we’ll discuss candida at length, symptoms and causes, as well as how to treat yourself naturally (or supplement your medical interventions with natural healing practices).
+In this article, I’ll discuss the symptoms and causes of candida, as well as how to treat yourself naturally (or supplement your medical interventions with natural healing practices).

 What is Candida Albicans?